 Dealing with Ambiguity

 Ambiguity is an inherent part of language.
 Words can often have multiple meanings, and context is important for understanding the intentions of a speaker or writer.
 This can pose a challenge for translators, who must ensure that the meaning of a text is communicated accurately in another language.
+This is even the case with specializations like business translation services.

 There are many strategies that translators can use to deal with ambiguous language, such as consulting dictionaries or other reference materials, seeking clarification from the original author, or making use of alternative translation strategies.